Decoupled Subgraph Federated Learning: FedStruct : Structure-Exploiting Subgraph Federated Learning

 \subsection{Node structure features, node structure embeddings, and node prediction}

 \textbf{Node structure features.} To generate NSEs, our proposed method relies on \emph{node structure features} (NSFs), which encapsulate structural information about the nodes, such as node degree and local neighborhood connection patterns, as well as positional information such as distance to other nodes in the graph.
 For each node $v \in \mcV$, the corresponding NSF, $\bs_v \in \mbbR ^{d_{\mss}}$, is a function of the set of edges $\mcE$, $\bs_v = \bQ_{\mathsf{NSF}}(v,\mcE)$.
 We define the matrix containing all NSFs as $\bS = ||(\bs_v\transpose, \quad \forall v \in \mcV)$.
-Function $\bQ_{\mathsf{NSF}}$ can be defined through various node embedding algorithms, e.g., one-hot degree vector \cite{xu2018powerful, cui2022positional}, , graphlet degree vector (GDV)~\cite{prvzulj:2007biological}, \textsc{Node2Vec}~\cite{grover:2016node2vec}, or as in \textsc{FedStar}~\cite{tan:2023federated} (from now, we will simply refer to this NSF technique as \textsc{FedStar}).
+Function $\bQ_{\mathsf{NSF}}$ can be defined through various node embedding algorithms, e.g., one-hot degree vector \citep{xu2018powerful, cui2022positional}, \ac{gdv}~\citep{prvzulj:2007biological}, \textsc{Node2Vec}~\citep{grover:2016node2vec}, or as in \textsc{FedStar}~\citep{tan:2023federated} (we will refer to the NSF technique in~\citep{tan:2023federated} as \textsc{FedStar}).
 We describe these different node embeddings in App.~\ref{app:NSFs}.
-In Sec.~\ref{sec:hop2vec}, we introduce a method to generate task-dependent NSEs, which, in contrast to methods such as \textsc{GDV} and \textsc{Node2Vec}, does not require knowledge of the global graph.
+In Sec.~\ref{sec:hop2vec}, we introduce a method to generate task-dependent NSFs, which, in contrast to methods such as \textsc{GDV} and \textsc{Node2Vec}, does not require knowledge of the global graph.

-\textbf{Node structure embeddings.} To use NSFs for label prediction, we next outline how to combine NSFs into NSEs amenable to classification.
-To this aim, \textsc{FedStruct} employs a GNN, here referred to as sGNN, that generates NSEs by incorporating information from the NSFs and the global graph's connections.
-Let $L_{\mss}$ be the number of propagation layers of sGNN and $\bS^{(L_{\mss})} = ||\big((\bs_v^{(L_{\mss})}){\transpose} \quad \forall v \in \mcV\big)$ the matrix of NSEs at layer $L_{\mss}$, with $\bs_v^{(L_{\mss})}$ being the NSE of node $v$.
-Formally, $\bS^{(L_{\mss})}$ is obtained as